 Suzuki MDG-300 Black Micro Grand Digital Piano

 The Suzuki MDG-300 “micro grand” could be considered a hybrid digital piano.
-At $1,599, it features a black lacquer furniture cabinet, is spatially efficient, has 128-note polyphony, a six-speaker sound delivery system, Bluetooth compatibility, iPad connectivity, USB port, full true color LCD display, and more.
+It features a black lacquer furniture cabinet, is spatially efficient, has 128-note polyphony, a six-speaker sound delivery system, Bluetooth compatibility, iPad connectivity, USB port, full true color LCD display, and more.

 This could be a great instrument for intermediate and advanced players alike.